Isildur: Death

 The Dúnedain were surrounded and outnumbered.
 Ciryon was killed and Aratan was mortally wounded in a failed attempt to rescue Elendur, who urged his father to flee.
 Isildur put on the Ring, hoping to escape under the cover of invisibility.
 Fleeing to the Anduin, he cast off his armour and tried to swim to the other side of the river, but the Ring betrayed him by slipping (of its own volition) from his finger.
 Isildur felt that the Ring was missing and was momentarily dismayed, but with the burden of the Ring removed he rallied and made for the opposite bank.
 Despite the darkness, the royal Elendilmir gem that he was wearing betrayed his position to orcs on the far bank, who were seeking survivors from the attack, and they killed him with their poisoned arrows.
 Isildur's squire, Ohtar, saved Elendil's sword from the enemy, fleeing into the valley before the orcs encircled Isildur's company.
 Estelmo, Elendur's squire, was found alive under his master's body, stunned by a club.

 During the War of the Ring the Nazgûl searched the Gladden Fields, but failed to find any traces of Isildur's remains.
-Their efforts were hampered by Saruman, who had deceived the Nazgul, and who had arrived there first.
+Their efforts were hampered by Saruman, who had deceived the Nazgûl, and who had arrived there first.
 After the overthrow of Saruman and the opening of Orthanc (in The Two Towers) Gimli found a hidden closet containing the original Elendilmir, which was presumed lost when Isildur died.